Recent months have seen investors rushing to put money into gold, which is often seen as a safe haven during times of uncertainty.

 3. It’s not as safe as you might think

-Although many people choose to invest in gold because they see it as a supposedly stable investment, gold itself can be very volatile, as recent sharp swings in the gold price have shown.
+Although many people choose to invest in gold because they see it as a supposedly stable investment, gold itself can be very volatile,as recent sharp swings in the gold price have shown.
 Lots of different factors can affect the price of gold, including demand and supply, the strength of the US dollar and the state of the global economy.
 It’s therefore important to remember that just because gold has performed strongly recently, there are no guarantees that it will continue to do so.
 Prices can fall and fees can eat into the value of your holding.
-The last time gold topped $1,900 an ounce back in 2011, it went on to lose a third of its value between October 2012 and June 2013, falling to a low of $1,060 per ounce in January 2016.
+For example, one of the times gold previously topped $1,900 an ounce back in 2011, it went on to lose a third of its value between October 2012 and June 2013, falling to a low of $1,060 per ounce in January 2016.

 4. If you’re selling gold jewellery, never accept the first quote you’re offered